Maryland Home & Policy Network

 What Maryland Budget And Tax Policy Institute Is And Its Purpose

-It is informs the residents about the budget and tax issues.
-The center analyzes pressing budget needs, tax and economic decisions the local community is facing and at the same time work on expanding economic opportunities to the residents.
+It provided information to residents about budget and tax issues.
+The center analyzed pressing budget needs, tax policies, and economic decisions affecting the local community while working to expand economic opportunities.

-The institute tracks economic data, analyses state policies regarding poverty, workforce development, economic budget and opportunities available to the community.
-Also, it focuses at how proposed changes could actually inhibit or expand access to economic opportunities leading to the development of strategies that supports Maryland economic
+The institute tracked economic data, analyzed state policies regarding poverty, workforce development, economic budgeting, and opportunities available to the community.
+It also studied how proposed changes could either inhibit or expand access to economic opportunities, leading to the development of strategies that supported Maryland’s economy.

-Tax revenue is an important resource for public investment and prosperous communities.
-Maryland state tax policies must be analyzed to determine if they can actually lead to creation of revenue that is stable and fair.
+Tax revenue was an important resource for public investment and prosperous communities.
+The institute assessed Maryland’s state tax policies to determine whether they provided stable and fair revenue generation.